 Is required for anyone hunting in an area open to modern firearm deer or elk general seasons.
 See page 10.

-Dogs may be used to assist with the recovery of wounded big game (see page 87).
+Dogs may be used to assist with the recovery of wounded big game except bear and cougar (see page 87).

 Elk Special Permits